frabjous/open-guide-typesetting-framework/doc/configuration.md

-# Open Guide Typesetting Framework Documentation
+# Open Guide Typesetting Framework Documentation (PHP Branch)

 # Project Configuration and Settings

+## Major Version Change and Supported Platform

+As of 0.2.0, the Open Guide Typesetting Framework has transitioned from using php for the server back-end to using a router for ExpressJS-based server-side javascript.
+However, the older php code is still available in this php branch.
+If you are interested in the latest version, switch back to the main branch and view its documentation instead.

+The documentation in this branch applies to the **php branch only**.

+### Note

-It may be best to read and make use of this documentation after completing the [installation instructions](https://github.com/frabjous/open-guide-typesetting-framework/blob/main/doc/installation.md) for the framework.
+It may be best to read and make use of this documentation after completing the [installation instructions](./installation.md) for the framework.

 ## Projects, Project Directories, and Settings Files